somesh101/JupyterTemplates/README.md

 ## Description

 The Notebook Template Creator is a VS Code extension that allows users to create and manage templates from existing notebooks.
 This extension aims to streamline the process of reusing notebook structures, saving time and effort.
-Users can save up to three different templates and load them as needed.
+Users can save as many templates as they want with the custom name they provide.
 ## Features

-- **Create Templates**: Save the structure and content of existing notebooks as templates.
+- **Create Jupyter Template**: Save the structure and content of existing notebooks as templates.
 - **Load Templates**: Quickly load saved templates using commands:
-  - `Load Template 1`
-  - `Load Template 2`
-  - `Load Template 3`

 ## Installation

 1. Clone this repository to your local machine.